Posts Tagged ‘Friday the 13th’

 Bloch’s point about Chainsaw was, while it was not a big hit, it marked a new trend of homegrown American horror, scary stories not of a foreign or alien menace, but of your neighbor, the guy next door.
 Other movies mentioned included Last House on the Left, and The Hills Have Eyes, which Bloch joked was followed by the sequel the Woods have Noses.
 Bloch theorized that in the wake of the Manson murders and the social unrest of the 1960s, audiences were developing a taste for real life and brutality in their horror.
 George was never academic about his fandom, but he was unsure of Bloch’s theory.
 After all, as the author himself had said, the aforementioned films were not big hits.

 Halloween was mentioned, which brought about a big cheer.
-“If you remember, the first two Halloween movies were not about ghosts and werewolves,” Bloch reminded the audience.
+“If you remember, the first two Halloween movies were not about ghosts and werewolves.”
+Bloch reminded the audience.
 “It was about a boy, Michael Myers, who was a psychotic killer.
 Michael Myers wasn’t from another country or from outer space, he was from any-town USA.
 Now, hearing the cheers in this crowd, assuming you’re not cheering for me,” to which the audience laughed again, “these movies obviously found an audience.”
 Another cheer erupted as Bloch continued, “but the truth was these weren’t very successful movies when you look at the box office.
+They were not critically well received either.
 Now if you look in the last decade, we seemed to have taken the idea of the home-grown threat and brought it back to the monster.
 If you look at Halloween, it did inspire a sub-genre known as the slasher, with movies like the Burning and Sleepaway Camp, but they weren’t huge hits like 1980’s Friday the 13th with its Jersey Devil, or films like CHUD, Critters, or the Thing remake.
 You did have Nightmare on Elm Street, with Freddy Kreuger being slasher-esque, but he’s also like a ghost, more supernatural.
 Halloween itself got away from the slasher genre it helped create in its later installments, bringing in witches and ghosts and werewolves.
 Reportedly the next entry of that series is going to involve vampires.
 I have an idea for the following one though.”
 He then suggested, pointing his finger up in the air, “It should be about Jack the Ripper!”
 Again, the audience laughed, especially from those familiar with Bloch’s frequent works involving the infamous London serial killer.

 “What will the 90s bring to horror cinema,” Bloch asked as he reached the end of his speech, “who knows?
 Sequels for all the big franchises are still in the works, but undoubtedly a new generation will come along with new characters that will make us Scream.“